mengzhuo/go-kcapi/README.md

 # Go KCAPI

 Pure Go binding for Linux Kernel Crypto API

-Use KCAPI like stdandary Go crypto/* do.
+Use KCAPI like standary Go crypto/* do.

 ### Usage